What is Prostate Cancer?

 Age: All men are at risk of developing prostate cancer but that risk significantly increases as men age.

 - The older a man is, the greater the chance he has of getting prostate cancer

 - While only 1 in 10,000 under age 40 will be diagnosed, the rate shoots up to 1 in 39 for men ages 40 to 59

 - That rate increases to 1 in 14 for ages 60 to 69

 - 40% of all prostate cancers are diagnosed in men under the age of 65

-Race: While all men are at risk for developing prostate cancer, African American men are disproportionately affected by prostate cancer.
+Race: While all men are at risk for developing prostate cancer, Black and African American men are disproportionately affected by prostate cancer.

-- It is recommended that African American men begin screening for prostate cancer at 40
+- It is recommended that Black men and men of African descent talk to their doctors about beginning screening for prostate cancer at 40

 Genetics and Family History: Cancer is a family disease as genes can play a role in predisposing someone to developing cancer.